-During this session, the participants will have the possibility to taste several DOC wines of Colli Piacentini that have the Sustainability certification and labelling V.I.V.A., of Italian Ministry for the Environment, Land and Sea.
+During this session, the participants will have the possibility to taste several DOC wines of the Colli Piacentini that have the Sustainability certification and labelling V.I.V.A., national program of the Italian Ministry for the Environment, Land and Sea.

 LIGHT LUNCH – September 3 (12.30 – 15.00), LUNCH BREAK – September 4 (13.00 – 14.00) and BOX LUNCH BREAK – September 5 (13.30)

 GUIDED VISIT to Collegio Alberoni – September 4 (19.30)

 During the registration, you will be asked to register for the GUIDED VISIT to Collegio Alberoni.
 The visit will start from the Cardinal’s apartments with its beautiful collection of paintings.
 Giulio Alberoni started collecting works of art early in his youth in Piacenza.
 Later on, he enriched his collection during his stay in Spain and above all in Rome starting from the 1720’s.
 The cardinal enjoyed good relations with various contemporary artists, but he was also interested in the collection of work of artists of the previous centuries, like this unforgettable Ecce Homo by Antonello da Messina – one of the masterpieces of the author – and other famous paintings like those by Jan Provost.

 The visit will continue with the library of the College, with its collection of 130.000 books and with the unforgettable refectory.

 The visit will end with the Cabinet of Physics and the Museum of the Scientific Instruments.
 The visit will be available for maximum 60 persons, divided in two groups.
 Visit duration: 30 min.